conduktor/conduktor-docs/docs/navigation/console/kafka-connect/index.md

 ![Connect clusters tooltip](assets/connect-cluster-tooltip.png)

-## Connector List
+## Connector

-The Connector List page lets you search for any Connector on your currently selected Kafka Connect Cluster.
+The Connector list page lets you search for any Connector on your currently selected Kafka Connect cluster.

-:::caution
+:::warning
 Configure **RBAC** to restrict your users to View, Browse, or perform any operation only to certain topics.
-Check the [Settings](https://docs.conduktor.io/platform/admin/rbac/) for more info.
+[Check the settings](https://docs.conduktor.io/platform/admin/rbac/) for details.
 :::

 Multiple search capabilities can be combined to help you find the Connector you want faster.

 **Filtering** is possible on: